Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 - These devices are easy to install; usually a screwdriver is the only tool you'll need.

 Most hardware and home supply stores carry smoke alarms.

 Fire personnel welcome the opportunity to speak to schools and community groups about fire, emergency management and general fire service operations.

-You may also want to request a literature table, with brochures and other information about fire safety, and emergency preparedness.
+In addition to the engine, consider requesting a literature table with brochures and other information about fire safety and emergency preparedness.
 The engine crew will be able to answer questions about these issues.